data-engineering-helpers/data-pipeline-deployment/README.md

 these companies.

 # Specifications

+## Needs
 * Input: software artifacts (_e.g._, Python wheels, Scala JAR, R packages, SQL dbt packages, Airflow DAGs) corresponding to libraries of business models (like the [BOM4V libraries](https://github.com/bom4v/metamodels)).
   Let us call that business oriented software the payload/workload.
-  The libraries rely on some lower level data processing engines like Spark, Pandas, R or dbt.
+  The libraries rely on some lower level data processing engines like Spark, Pandas, R or dbt

-* Expected delivery: deployment of that business-oriented payload on to a modern data stack (MDS) infrastructure, _e.g._, Spark cluster, dbt core/cloud, Kubernetes pods or Lambda/serverless functions.
+* Expected delivery: deployment of that business-oriented payload on to a modern data stack (MDS) infrastructure, _e.g._, Spark cluster, dbt core/cloud, Kubernetes pods or Lambda/serverless functions

 * The data pipelines may optionally be orchestrated, _e.g._, by Airflow;
-  the Airflow DAGs are then themselves packaged as Python wheels.
+  the Airflow DAGs are then themselves packaged as Python wheels

+* The various deployment environments are specified with a specification-friendly language such as YAML or JSON.
+The specification will typically state the payload (which version of which library has to be deployed) and where to deploy it (_e.g._, specific DataBricks devevelopment Spark job cluster, Kubernetes pre-production pod in some specific namespace, production dbt cloud)

 * The specification files (for the deployment of data engineering tasks) are to be maintained by the data engineers themselves, not by DevOps/DataOps.
-Pachyderm model (with specification files in JSON) is much better than Chef recipes, for that matter.
+Pachyderm model (with specification files in JSON) is much better than Chef recipes, for that matter

-* The various deployment environments are specified with a specification-friendly language such as YAML or JSON.
-The specification will typically state the payload (which version of which library has to be deployed) and where to deploy it (_e.g._, specific DataBricks devevelopment Spark job cluster, Kubernetes pre-production pod in some specific namespace, production dbt cloud).
+## Inspiration - Similar tools
+* Compared to Apache Beam, we would like something where we do not have to abstract away from Spark or Pandas

+* Compared to Apache Calcite, something more flexible than just SQL

-* We would like something similar to Pachyderm (`pachctl`), where the specification is written in JSON and the execution engine is Kubernetes.
-But we would like to accept more execution engines (like Spark clusters or dbt cloud) and allowing the orchestration by Airflow.
+* Compared to Pachyderm (`pachctl`), where the specification is written in JSON and the execution engine is Kubernetes, we would like to accept more execution engines (like Spark clusters or dbt cloud) and allowing the orchestration by Airflow

 * Compared to Flux (`fluxctl`), we would like more frameworks than just Kubernetes.
 Of course, most of the targeted frameworks (_e.g._, Airflow, Spark) may be operated on top of Kubernetes.
-  But when we use managed services (_e.g._, DataBricks, AWS MWAA), it is often not an option to have them operated on top of Kubernetes in a way allowing to control it.
+  But when we use managed services (_e.g._, DataBricks, AWS MWAA), it is often not an option to have them operated on top of Kubernetes in a way allowing to control it

 * Infrastructure-as-Code (IaC) is similar in spirit to what we need.
   The main difference is that the infrastructure already exists in our case (managed